bibek22/blog/content/programming/intro-to-python.md

     SyntaxError: invalid syntax

 Make habbit of reading the error message as early as you can.
 It helps you with a lot of trouble along the way.
 You don't need to fear them.
-Error messages in python are more friendly compared to other programming languages.
-When you're writing a program with complicated logic and structure, it's essential that you read the error message and know where the mistake lies.
+When you're writing a program with complicated logic and structure, it's essential that you read the error message and get some idea about where the mistake lies.
+It's noteworthy that Error messages in python are more friendly compared to other programming languages.

 Presently, compiler is informing you that there is some syntax error and it points to the variable name as well.

-There are these words that are defined in the python language itself and have special meaning.
+There are these words that are defined as a part of the python language itself and have special meaning.
 They are reserved and you can't redefine them to something else.

 ```python3